Free Thanksgiving happenings in the region

 ARCADIA

-From 1 to 4 p.m. on Nov.
-28, at New Hope Arcadia, 1401 SW MLK Jr St. in Arcadia, guests can enjoy a free Thanksgiving Day meal with company.
+From 1 to 4 p.m. on Thursday, at New Hope Arcadia, 1401 SW MLK Jr St. in Arcadia, guests can enjoy a free Thanksgiving Day meal with company.
 The event will have a bounce house, door prizes, and music and games.
-For more information, call 573-415-7830.
+573-415-7830.

 ENGLEWOOD

+At 10:30 p.m.
+Thursday, First Church of Christ, Scientists, 35 S. Oxford Drive, Englewood, will have a Thanksgiving service.
+No collection is taken at this service.

 From 1 to 4 p.m. on Nov.
-28, at Christ Lutheran Church, 701 North Indiana Ave., in Englewood, guests can enjoy a free Thanksgiving Day meal with company.
+28, at Christ Lutheran Church, 701 N. Indiana Ave., in Englewood, guests can enjoy a free Thanksgiving Day meal with company.
 The event will have a bounce house, door prizes, and music and games.
-For more information, call 941-474-1989.
+941-474-1989.

+From noon until 3 p.m. on Nov.
+28 at Gulf Cove United Methodist Church, 1100 S. McCall Road, Port Charlotte (Gulf Cove area), there will be a free Thanksgiving dinner for the community, with turkey and all the traditional fixings.
+Home-bound individuals who live within 10 miles of the church may call before noon on Monday, Thursday, to request delivery.
+Orders for take-outs will not be accepted early, but can be requested that day at the door.
+No reservations.
+Volunteers are welcome.
+941-697-1747.

 NORTH PORT

-From 1 to 4 p.m. on Nov.
-28, at New Hope Community Church, 5600 S. Biscayne Drive in North Port, guests can enjoy a free Thanksgiving Day meal with company.
+From 1 to 4 p.m. on Thursday, at New Hope Community Church, 5600 S. Biscayne Dr. in North Port, guests can enjoy a free Thanksgiving Day meal with company.
 The event will have a bounce house, door prizes, and music and games.
 For more information, visit hopefornp.org/thanksgiving or call 941-276-5770.
 For those looking to assist, there is also a list of needed items for the event, as well as a registration form for volunteers.

-From 1 to 4 p.m. on Nov.
-28, at Coastal Community Church at Imagine Elementary School, 1000 Innovation Ave. in North Port, guests can enjoy a free Thanksgiving Day meal with company.
+From 1 to 4 p.m. on Thursday, at Coastal Community Church at Imagine Elementary School, 1000 Innovation Ave. in North Port, guests can enjoy a free Thanksgiving Day meal with company.
 The event will have a bounce house, door prizes, and music and games.
-For more information, call 941-221-9577.
+941-221-9577.

 PORT CHARLOTTE

-From 10 a.m. to 1 p.m. on Nov.
-26 at Murdock Baptist Church, 18375 Cochran Blvd., in Port Charlotte, there will be a family-friendly fall festival.
+From 10 a.m. to 1 p.m. on Tuesday at Murdock Baptist Church, 18375 Cochran Blvd., in Port Charlotte, there will be a family friendly fall festival.
 The event will feature: Kona Ice Truck, free food and refreshments, a family photo booth, and inflatable games.

-From 1 to 4 p.m. on Nov.
-28 at Trinity United Methodist Church, 23084 Seneca Ave. in Port Charlotte, guests can enjoy a free Thanksgiving Day meal with company.
+From 1 to 4 p.m. on Thursday at Trinity United Methodist Church, 23084 Seneca Ave. in Port Charlotte, guests can enjoy a free Thanksgiving Day meal with company.
 The event will have a bounce house, door prizes, and music and games.
-For more information, call 941-625-3372.
+941-625-3372.

-From noon until 3 p.m. on Nov.
-28 at Gulf Cove United Methodist Church, 1100 S. McCall Road in Port Charlotte, there will be a free Thanksgiving dinner for the community, with turkey and all the traditional fixings.
-Home-bound individuals who live within 10 miles of the church may call before noon on Monday, November 25, to request delivery.
-Orders for take-outs will not be accepted early, but can be requested that day at the door.
-No reservations.
-Volunteers are welcome.
-For more information, call 941-697-1747.

 PUNTA GORDA

-Senior Friendship Centers is holding their annual “Healthy at Home” holiday donation initiative now through Nov.
-28. Every year during the holiday season, the centers aim to provide gifts to those who visit the Friendship Cafés or receive our Home-Delivered Meals.
+Senior Friendship Centers is holding their annual “Healthy at Home” holiday donation initiative now through Thursday.
+Every year during the holiday season, the centers aim to provide gifts to those who visit the Friendship Cafés or receive our home-delivered meals.
 Many of the clients they serve have no family nearby and may experience loneliness during the holiday season.
 Their initiative aims to provide much needed gifts, to which some clients may be the only gift they receive during the season.

 Drop-off sites for donations include: